kasiviswanath5555/teammates/Code Analysis for Software Security Engineering.md

 + The Scan resulted in a total of 48 Scary bugs and 2 troubling bugs.The full report link is provided below https://raw.githubusercontent.com/nbiswal/teammates/master/Findbugs%20TeamMates%20Report.xml

++ When we explored the bugs for the mitigation strategies in Find Bugs we could see Teammates has already applied those strategies to the code modules.

 + Screenshot of the report from the bug explorer
 <img src="https://github.com/kasiviswanath5555/teammates/blob/master/screenshot1.jpg" width="600">